GOVLAW Lawyers Australia LOGO

 GOVLAW provides innovative legal and compliance advice and training to businesses on government and regulatory requirements.

-We have specialist experience in Commonwealth government regulation for the gambling (including casinos and clubs and pubs), financial (including fintech) and bullion industries for anti-money laundering and counter-terrorism financing (AML/CTF) laws.
+We have specialist experience in Commonwealth government regulation for the gambling (including casinos and clubs and pubs), financial and bullion industries for anti-money laundering and counter-terrorism financing (AML/CTF) laws.
 We can assess and report on the compliance of your business units with AML/CTF legislative requirements.

 We are passionate about communicating in plain language about what can often be complex regulatory environments.